Spiritual, moral, social and cultural development

 We see cultural capital as being implicit in our daily teaching and learning.
 It is powerful subject knowledge that gives our pupils academic and intellectual ways of thinking, as well as powerful personal knowledge that gives them the character, dispositions, attitudes and habits to navigate their way through life.

-The subject knowledge we plan for is explicit in our Subject progression Maps and Knowledge Organisers for each year group.
-Our plan to develop children's personal knowledge is intrinsic within our School TORCHES values: opportunities to develop this are identified in our medium-term plans.
-In addition to these, we have developed a number of "spines" to ensure that pupils are introduced to the best that has been thought and said, details of which can be found below:
+The subject knowledge we plan for is explicit in our Subject provision maps and Knowledge Organisers for each year group.
+Our plan to develop children's personal knowledge is intrinsic within our School TORCHES values and our Five Ways to Wellbeing: opportunities to develop understanding of these are identified in our medium-term plans.
+In addition, we have developed a number of "spines" to ensure that pupils are introduced to the best that has been thought and said, details of which can be found below: